Taking Diabetes to School

 Many students can check their own blood glucose level and should be encouraged to do so to promote independence.
 Other students will need supervision.
 Younger students or those reluctant to test themselves may need the task performed by a school nurse or trained school personnel.
 Remember – any student with diabetes may need assistance if they are experiencing low blood glucose (hypoglycemia), even those who can usually perform their own blood glucose monitoring.

 The Diabetes Foundation of Mississippi can help with a free training program available upon request.
-DFM volunteers will go to your school or daycare center to present an in-service “Sweet Subject School Diabetes Education” program.
+DFM volunteers will go to your school or daycare center to present a “Sweet Subject School Diabetes Education” program.
 The presentation lasts about 45 minutes with additional time provided for questions.
-We will provide the school or daycare with an emergency box with a blood glucose meter and supplies to treat high and low blood glucose is there are students with diabetes.
+We will provide the school or daycare with an emergency box with a blood glucose meter and supplies to treat high and low blood glucose if there are students with diabetes.

 Helping the Student with Diabetes Succeed: A Guide for School Personnel 2020 ed.

 This book is a great resource!
 There are discussion on responsibilities of parents, school administration, school staff and the student.
 There is also information on Section 504 compliance and many helpful guidelines, sample care plans and forms to give the school.
 Parents and schools might wish to download a copy of the publication.
 Please note – it is 154 pages: PDF Download

 A child’s ability to deal with diabetes varies with age, but age alone does not tell you when a child is ready to independently assume tasks.
 These guidelines have been adapted from Understanding Diabetes: A Handbook for People who Are Living with Diabetes.
 Remember that diabetes is a “family disease” and is handled best when families work together and help share the responsibility.
 You can purchase the Pink Panther books by clicking here.